 Service Name: Computer Purchasing and Consulting

 The Computer Purchasing Centre (CPC) is the primary resource for IT purchases at Memorial University, with annual revenues of approximately $6M.
-The CPC is a not-for-profit centre within the Personal Computing Group (PCG), Department of Computing & Communications.
+The CPC is a not-for-profit centre within the Personal Computing Group (PCG) or Information Technology Services.

 The CPC offers a wide variety of IT products at academic pricing including systems, software and peripherals.
 All items are available for institutional or personal purchases.
 Consultation services are provided to determine the best solution available to meet individual user needs while maintaining Memorial University’s IT standards.
 The CPC also offers large scale procurement such as departmental refreshes, lab refreshes, and volume purchases.